 New Year's in Japan I J-Life International

-On New Year’s morning, one of the first celebratory traditions is watching the first sunrise.
-In Japanese, this is called (Hatsuhinode; 初日の出) and is meant to represent the year that has just begun.
-After welcoming the sunrise, many people choose to pay a visit to their local shrine in a tradition known as (Hatsumode; 初詣).
-In Tokyo, the Meiji temple often sees millions of people visit from January 1st to January 3rd.
-In the western regions of Japan, it is routine to celebrate the morning with medicinal sake, also called “toso” (屠蘇).
+On New Year’s morning, one of the first celebratory traditions is watching the first sunrise in a tradition known as Hatsuhinode (初日の出), which is meant to greet the year that has just begun.
+After welcoming the sunrise, many people choose to pay a visit to their local shrine in a tradition known as Hatsumode (初詣).
+In Tokyo, the Meiji temple sees millions of people visit from January 1st to January 3rd.
+In the western regions of Japan, it is routine to celebrate the morning with medicinal sake, also called toso (屠蘇).
 This sake is loaded with herbs and spices, which are believed to wash away any ill will from the past year.

 New Year's in Japan I J-Life International

-Finally, one of the most iconic New Year’s traditions is the making of mochi.
-Mochi is one of the most easily identifiable foods from Japan.
-Making mochi is an extremely laborious process, thus most of it is now made by machines.
-But during New Year’s, it is much more common to see people make it themselves.
-On the days leading up to the celebrations it is customary to see large batches of mochi being made.
+Finally, one of the most iconic New Year’s traditions is the making of mochi (もち; rice cakes).
+Mochi is one of the most easily identifiable foods from Japan that can even be found in Western food stores, where they are typically filled with ice cream.
+Making mochi is an extremely laborious process, thus most of these special treats are now made by machines.
+But, during New Year’s, it is a common tradition to make these special treats by hand.
+On the days leading up to the celebrations, it is customary to see large batches of mochi being made in homes and businesses alike.

 New Year's in Japan I J-Life International

-Ringing in the New Year with traditional foods, decorations, and celebrations brings joy to the Japanese people, much like other cultures around the world who celebrate the New Year in a similar fashion.
+Ringing in the New Year with traditional foods, decorations, and celebrations brings joy to the Japanese people, much like other cultures around the world who celebrate the New Year in a similarly exciting fashion.

 Back to blog